poporui/rui-website/about-en.md

 A morning in 2018, over breakfast, a YouTube video changed my life.
 [Daniel Shiffman](https://en.wikipedia.org/wiki/Daniel_Shiffman) was live-coding with pure joy and chaos.
 Something cracked open.
-I taught myself coding and design — not to become a developer, but to give shape to my curiosity.
+I taught myself coding and design, just to give shape to my curiosity.

-One truth stood out as I kept learning: tools are just tools.
+One truth stood out: tools are just tools.
 Questions are what move the world.

-“What if rice could grow in the Saudi desert?”
+“What if Saudi desert can grow rice?”
-“What if the visually impaired could date without ever swiping left?”
+“What if the visually impaired could date without swiping left?”
 “What if you could preserve and share your dreams?”

 2020 was insane.
-I built prototypes for all those ideas — from web apps to robotics to full system designs.
-On a side note, those experiments also got me into [NYU](https://www.nyu.edu/) grad school.
+I built prototypes for all those ideas — from web apps, robotics to full system designs.
+On a side note, those experiments also got me into [NYU](https://www.nyu.edu/).

 COVID left me little else to do, so I joined [TikTok](https://www.tiktok.com/) as a product manager in 2021, during my gap year.
 It was a huge leap.
 Researching, prototyping, AB tests, AI systems, shipping product used by billions.
-It was an elite team, but I realized: being a tiny gadget in a giant machine wasn’t what I want.
+It was an elite team, but I realized: being a tiny gadget in a huge machine wasn’t what I want.

 Soon after, I moved to New York, see what it would offer me.

 Turns out, it was blockchain.

-People called it a bubble — maybe, but I won't laugh at things I don’t fully understand.
-That mindset eventually led me to become an [investor](https://www.7xvc.com/) after graduating in 2023.
-Crypto is now a new form of money, a parallel financial system, and eventually internet.
+People called it a bubble — maybe, but I wouldn't laugh at things I don’t fully understand.
+That led me to become an [investor](https://www.7xvc.com/) after graduating in 2023.
+Crypto is now a new form of money, a parallel financial system, and eventually, new internet.

-Beliveing isn't easy, and building [edgeX](https://www.edgex.exchange/en) is my answer from 2025, a perpetual future derivative exchange, delivering 24/7 access, liquidity and leverage.
-We're at a hyperfinancial era, the future will be mobile, accessible.
-Retail users owning the tool and Wall Street will have to adapt, or it will fade.
+Beliveing isn't easy, and building [edgeX](https://www.edgex.exchange/en) is my current answer, a perpetual future derivative exchange, delivering 24/7 access, liquidity and leverage.
+TikTok’s genius lies in compressing 30-minute video into 30 sec, and finance is headed into the same era of fragmentation. the future will be mobile, accessible.
+Wall Street will have to adapt, or it will fade.

 I’d rather be optimistic and wrong than pessimistic and right.

-We’re living through visible, predictable, and fascinating changes — the reshuffling of [monetary, political, and geopolitical orders](https://en.wikipedia.org/wiki/The_Changing_World_Order), and the redefinition of productivity and labor through AI, quantum computing, and robotics.
+We’re living through visible, predictable, and fascinating changes — the reshuffling of [monetary, political, and geopolitical orders](https://en.wikipedia.org/wiki/The_Changing_World_Order), and the redefinition of productivity and labor.
 My journey is still unfolding.